Accessibility Conformance Testing (ACT) Overview

 Who develops ACT

-The auto-WCAG Community Group develops non-normative test rules according to the normative framework specification, and provides feedback to inform the development of the standard.
+The auto-WCAG Community Group develops non-normative test rules according to the normative specification.
+Approved test rules are provided in the Accessibility Conformance Testing (ACT) Rules Repository.

 Opportunities for contributing to ACT and other WAI work are introduced in Participating in WAI.